 sourced from Wikiquote): “The difference between the almost right word and the right word is really a large matter—’tis the difference between the lightning-bug and the lightning.”

 A book commits suicide every time you watch Jersey Shore.
+Also noted as a “reality” show (in quotes because they are not reality but highly scripted works).
 Just a peripheral comment on the nature of literacy; watching TV rather than reading is one of the reasons people are not critical thinkers, able to actually identify or confirm whether these are real or faux quotations.
 Most people simply pass them along unchecked because they confirm some sort of existing belief – “epistemic closure” it’s called.

 - Review 4: King Kong vs Godzilla – 1962 - © May 27, 2023

 - Review 3: Godzilla Raids Again – 1955 - © May 19, 2023